Technigo/final-project-review-aug2021/README.md

 If you would like to receive code review from Technigo team, you need to create pull request to this repository.

-Since your own repositories where you keep final projects were not forked from this repo, you will need to follow couple of steps :
+Since your own repositories - those ones where you keep your final projects - were not forked from this repo, you will need to follow couple of steps to make pull request possible :

 1. Make a fork of this repository
 2. Clone your forked repo to local machine